|Copa Libertadores 1967|

-Barbas started his career in 1977 at Racing Club de Avellaneda.
-He then went on to play for Real Zaragoza in Spain, U.S. Lecce in Italy, FC Locarno, and FC Sion in Switzerland.
+Juan Barbas started his career in 1977 at Racing Club de Avellaneda.
+He then went on to play in Spain, Italy and Switzerland.
 Barbas was a part of the Sion team that won the 1991–1992 Swiss Championship.
-After another spell at Locarno, Barbas returned to Argentina where he had a short spell with Club Atlético Huracán before dropping down to the lower leagues to play for Alvarado de Mar del Plata and then All Boys, where he retired in 1997.
-Barbas was part of the Argentina Under-20 squad that won the 1979 FIFA World Youth Championship, he went on to play for Argentina 33 times including appearances at the 1982 FIFA World Cup.
+He was part of the Argentina Under-20 squad that won the 1979 FIFA World Youth Championship, he played 33 times the senior team, including at the 1982 World Cup Finals in Spain.

 RW: Omar Oreste Corbatta (Argentina)

-Dubbed Arlequín and El dueño de la raya (The chairman of the sideline), Corbatta was known as one of Argentina's greatest right wingers.
-He played for five teams in his country – six in total – mainly Racing Club and Boca Juniors, winning four major titles and scoring 86 official goals with both teams combined.
+Corbatta is one of Argentina's greatest right wingers.
+He played mainly for Racing Club and Boca Juniors, winning four major titles and scoring 86 official goals with both teams combined.
 Unfortunately, he lost the Copa Libertadores to Pele's Santos in 1963.
 Capped over 40 times.
 He was part of the Copa América-winning team in 1957 and 1959.
 Corbatta also played in the 1958 FIFA World Cup in Sweden, contributing with three goals in three games in an eventual group stage exit.

 |Omar Oreste Corbatta|

-Balay started his football career in 1947 with Los Andes Buenos Aires.
+Arnaldo Balay started his football career in 1947 with Los Andes Buenos Aires.
 In 1952 he made his debut in the first division with Racing Club.
-He stayed there until 1958.
-He also played for Ferro Carril Oeste Buenos Aires For Argentina, he took part in the 1955 Copa América, where Argentina won.
+He stayed there until 1958, where he won a championship under Raúl Della Torre.
+He also played for Ferro Carril Oeste Buenos Aires For Argentina, he was capped three times.
+He took part in the 1955 Copa América, where Argentina won.

 RW: Natalio Perinetti (Argentina)